a-h-i/dev-ops-documentation/README.md

 - Instance server(s)

-THe load balancer can be shared across multiple services.
+The load balancer can be shared across multiple services.
 For example Crush, Cairosel and Task Arabia can all have one load balancer.
 We use nginx almost exclusively in dreidev.

 DB Servers are things like Mongo or Postgresql again these are shared just like the load balancer.